 The Pnong here are largely subsistence farmers — principally of rice.
 It was during a rice harvesting season that I first visited Pnong villages in the area.
 Not surprisingly every able-bodied person is involved no matter how old or young they are.
 This photo was one of many I took of young children carrying rice from the fields to their house for storage.
 Apart from the T-shirt she is wearing this same photo could have been taken hundreds — even thousands — of years ago.
 She would not have known the sense in which she was representing a land before time.
 She would also not have known that she lives in the part of Cambodia where Pol Pot, the leader of the Khmer Rouge, amassed the following he would need to return much of Cambodia to a land before time.

-The Pnong are featured in our documentary, Peoples of the World: Southeat Asia.If you enjoyed reading this article, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+The Pnong are featured in our documentary, Indigenous Peoples of Southeast Asia.If you enjoyed reading this article, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!